The Plant-Based Eating Craze: Better for you and the planet?

 Everywhere you look, someone is turning vegan or vegetarian - and telling you all about it.
 How popular is the plant-based eating scene in the Bay?
-Is this way of feeding ourselves better for our bodies and for the planet than consuming animal products?
-Bay of Plenty Times Weekend reporter Dawn Picken explores the impact of a meat-free diet on health, animal welfare and on the planet.
+Is this diet better for our bodies and for the planet than consuming animal products?
+Rotorua Daily Post Weekend reporter Dawn Picken explores the impact of a meat-free diet on health, animal welfare and on the planet.

 Read more here: